-This indicator shows the number of children who are accessing the Foster Child Grant (FCG) in South Africa, as recorded in the SOCPEN administrative data system of SASSA.
+This indicator shows the number of children who are accessing the Foster Child Grant (FCG) in South Africa, as recorded in the SOCPEN administrative data system of the SASSA.

 The FCG is available to foster parents who have a child placed in their care by an order of the court.
-It is a non-contributory cash grant valued at R1,000 per month from April 2019.
+It is a non-contributory cash grant valued at R1,040 per month from April 2020.
 The grant was initially intended as financial support for children removed from their families and placed in foster care for protection in situations of abuse or neglect.
 The relatively large value of the grant, compared to the CSG, is justified on the basis that the child is technically a ward of the state, and the state is therefore directly responsible for all the child's needs.
-However, the FCG has increasingly been used to provide financial support to caregivers of children who are orphaned and has effectively been used as a poverty alleviation grant for orphans in kinship care.
-The appropriateness and effectiveness of this approach was questioned as far back as 2003, particularly because many children live with kin, whether or not their parents are alive.8
+However, the FCG has increasingly been used to provide financial support to caregivers of children who are orphaned and has effectively

+Figure 2d: Children receiving the Foster Child Grant, 1998 - 2020 been used as a poverty alleviation grant for orphans in kinship care.
+The appropriateness and effectiveness of this approach was questioned as far back as 2003, particularly because many children live with kin, whether or not their parents are alive.17